Architecture Studios for Kids and Families in Gowanus

 August 17 – August 21

 Students dive into hospitality design: kitchens, seating layouts, signage, circulation, and the sensory experience of dining.
-Each camper creates a unique restaurant concept — from cozy cafés to futuristic eateries — and together they form a vibrant food hall full of personality.
+Each participant creates a unique restaurant concept — from cozy cafés to futuristic eateries — and together they form a vibrant food hall full of personality.

 Week 9: Cosmic Structure